-On 3 May 2012, in Montana, the fourth district thematic meeting for this year took place – a joint initiative of the Glob@l Libraries – Bulgaria Program and Geo Milev District Library in Montana.
+On 3 May 2012, in Montana, the fourth regional thematic meeting for this year took place – a joint initiative of the Glob@l Libraries – Bulgaria Program and Geo Milev District Library in Montana.

 The topic of the meeting “New Library Services” brought together representatives of libraries from Montana district participating in the program, local authorities, the Regional Public Health Inspectorate, the Regional Information Center, the Glob@l Libraries – Bulgaria Program.